joeltanzu/tg_harvest/README.md

 ## Notes

 - Large public channels may restrict member listing — these will show up as "groups without contact access" in the summary
-- Bio fetching is disabled to keep scans fast
 - Bots are automatically excluded from results

 ---